 When someone searches on Google with terms strongly linked to the titles and frequently used sentences on your website, Google Ads will use this search query to pick a relevant landing page and create a clear, appropriate headline for your ad.
 This way, these ads directly target potential customers based on their search terms and your product listings.

 To formulate Dynamic Search Ads, Google uses content from your website to position your ads against search queries.
 The tool offers a plethora of targeting options including landing pages, categories, and a spreadsheet-based page feed.
 A dynamic ad targets the right user at the right time, leading them to where you want them to be- a landing page, a catalog or an individual product listing.

-Why do you need Dynamic Search Ads for your eCommerce business?
+Why do you need Dynamic Search Ads?

 Dynamic Search Ads are called' dynamic' because, according to new search trends and terms, they change- the best part is that you don't have to do it yourself.
 Here are a few fast points to persuade you to consider eCommerce vibrant search advertisements.
 Here are some benefits of Dynamic Search Ads:

 DSA is fully compatible with other Google tools such as Shopping Campaigns, Search Ads and AdSense from Google AdWords.
 It also operates well with Smart Bidding, which will save time and money in finding the right keywords that are just right for your business.